Blockternship/smart-bank/README.md

 ## License

-All smart contracts are released under LGPL v.3.
+All code is released under LGPL v.3.

 ## Contributors